 Which one are you?

 Exactly as it sounds.
 You're paralyzed from making a decision because you're over-analyzing the decision you need to make.
 Instead of making a decision, you resort to making the worst possible decision: no decision.

-When you're stuck in analysis paralysis, you think that all decisions are equally important, and every decision you might make is do or die.
+When you're stuck in analysis paralysis, you think that all decisions are equally important.

 Be honest: on a scale of 1 – 10, how often would you say you suffer from analysis paralysis in your business?